-Steven Beck is the head of trade and supply chain finance at the Asian Development Bank (ADB).
-In his ten years at the ADB, he has managed exponential growth of the bank’s trade finance program and implemented its first supply-chain finance business.
+Steven is head of trade finance at Asian Development Bank (ADB).
+In the nine years Steven has been with ADB he managed exponential growth of ADB’s Trade Finance Program and implemented its first supply chain finance business.

-He began his career with roles as a special assistant to the Canadian minister for international trade and as a senior manager at the Canadian Imperial Bank of Commerce (CIBC).
-He left CIBC to help design and implement a new multilateral development bank, the Black Sea Trade & Development Bank (BSTDB).
-In this capacity, he focused on Turkey, Russia and countries of the former Soviet Union.
-Following BSTDB, he took up roles as a senior consultant, including work with the United States Agency for International Development in southern Africa and with a start- up financial institution in Armenia.
+Steven left CIBC to help design and implement the start-up of a new multilateral development bank, Black Sea Trade & Development Bank (BSTDB), where he focused on Turkey, Russia and former Soviet Union countries.
+Following four years at BSTDB, he had various assignments as a senior consultant, including with USAID working in southern Africa and a start-up financial institution in Armenia.

 Steven is on the Advisory Board of the International Chamber of Commerce (ICC) Banking Commission.
 He is a member of the World Trade Organization (WTO) Working Group for Trade Finance.

 Steven has an M.A. from The Fletcher School, Tufts University, MA, USA and a B.A from Queen’s University, Kingston, Ontario, Canada.